Updated: Mar 11

 “ But in your hearts set apart Christ as Lord.
 Always be prepared to give an answer to everyone who asks you to give the reason for the hope that you have.
 But do this with gentleness and respect,” 1 Peter 3:15

-Are you ready to answer that question?
-Why do you put your hope in Jesus?
-Why are you a Christian?
-The Bible tells us to be ready to share our answer with anyone who asks us.
-1 Peter is addressed to the scattered church, which is… all of us.
-Not just those blessed with skill for evangelism; not just pastors and priests; not just long-time Christians or those whom we think are better equipped.
-So, why are you a Christian?
+Peter is addressing the scattered church, which is… all of us.
+Not just those blessed with a skill for evangelism; not just pastors and priests; not just long-time Christians or those whom we think are better equipped.

 Do you understand the question?
 Don’t talk about how you were invited to a church and met someone or heard a great sermon.
 Don’t talk about your first small group session or weekend retreat.
 All that says is that you were brainwashed.

-Don’t talk about your near-death experience or long battle with a disease or how you found yourself destitute on the streets with an addiction.
+Don’t talk about your near-death experience or a long battle with a disease or how you found yourself destitute on the streets with an addiction.
 That says you negotiated your way into Christianity and feel obligated.

 Don’t tell me that you were raised in a Godly household with devout parents and have known God all your life.
 That just says you are afraid of disappointing your mother and can’t make a decision on your own.